Guidelines for Meeting Proposals

 A meeting proposal should come in the form of a clear letter.
 The letter should bear in mind the following considerations and suggestions.

-Most recent SALSA meetings have taken place from a Thursday to a Sunday, and have comprised a registration period and welcoming reception, two to three days of presentations and workshops, a Friday or Saturday night dinner and keynote lecture, a Board of Directors meeting, and a two-hour General Membership Meeting following the conference.
+Most recent SALSA meetings have taken place from a Thursday to a Sunday, and have included a registration period and welcoming reception, two to three days of presentations and workshops, a Friday or Saturday night dinner and a keynote lecture, a Board of Directors meeting, and a two-hour General Membership Meeting following the academic program.
 Generally, meetings have opened with a reception and registration period prior to the academic portion.
-The welcoming reception has often been held in a reception area of a hotel (as in the lobby) or university.
+The welcoming reception has been held in a reception area of a hotel (as in the lobby), university, museum, or community meeting space.
 During scheduled breaks in the presentation portion, hosts have maintained coffee or refreshment stations; well-funded hosts have provided more tidbits and wine.
 Meetings have always broken for lunch, with time for participants to venture out to nearby restaurants.
-There have usually been spaces at the venue to showcase papers and publications by SALSA members, other relevant publications, and posters.
+There have usually been spaces at the venue to showcase papers and publications by SALSA members, other relevant publications, film screenings, exhibitions and posters.

-Santa Fe (2007), Estes Park (2005): The meetings took place in a single hotel, where the cost of the meeting rooms and cash-bar lobby was covered by participant lodging.
+- Santa Fe (2007), Estes Park (2005): The meetings took place in a single hotel, where the cost of the meeting rooms and cash-bar lobby was covered by participant lodging.

-Miami (2004), Oxford (2008), Nashville (2013), Gothenburg (2014): Each meeting was hosted by a university, and costs were covered by cost share between registration and by university donation.
+- Miami (2004), Oxford (2008), Nashville (2013), Gothenburg (2014), Lima (2017), Vienna (2019), Leticia (2023): Each meeting was hosted by a university or institution, and costs were covered by cost-share between registration and by university donation.

-Tulane (2001), Annapolis (2002): The host was a university, and participants stayed in dormitories.
+- Tulane (2016), Annapolis (2002): The host was a university, and participants stayed in dormitories.

-Belem (2011): The Conference Organizer and the hosting Museum obtained outside funds to hold the meetings in a paid-for conference venue.
+- Belem (2011): The Conference Organizer and the hosting Museum obtained outside funds to hold the meetings in a paid-for conference venue.

-The meeting proposal should provide as much information as possible regarding the following general matters and their budget implications (see Checklist for Meeting Proposals).
+The meeting proposal should provide as much information as possible regarding the following general matters and their budget implications.
+See Checklist for Meeting Proposals:

 It is important that the meeting proposal be thorough in the calculation of the costs involved.
 The Conference Organizer may want to consult with the Secretary-Treasurer of SALSA regarding budgetary matters, prior to submitting a proposal.
 A carefully laid-out budget makes a strong case for the feasibility of a meeting proposal; any outside funding that the Conference Organizer secures through a local institution or other entity will make it even stronger.